Are designs mobile-ready (responsive)?

 Responsive Email Design and BEE

-- allow anyone to design beautiful emails
+- allow anyone to design beautiful emails and landing pages

 What Responsive Design Means

 If you are a technically savvy email designer and want to get right to the details of the design techniques used by the BEE builder, go to this section.

 Responsive design is a method used to adapt the way the design is displayed to the device in use.
 Mobile devices are smaller than desktop or laptop computers, and therefore you need emails (or web pages) to adapt to the different width.
 When this happens, the text becomes easier to read, buttons and links are easier to click on, and images become as wide as the device allows them to be.

 Things are more complicated in email compared to the web because, instead of a few browsers that are increasingly complying with shared standards, we are dealing with a vast array of email clients (Outlook, Gmail, AOL, etc.) that don't appear to like following a common standard at all.

 Let's look at how responsive design works in email.

 This is a standard design hand-coded with no mobile optimizations.